adam-narozniak/NE-Flow-PoA/README.md

 ## In Python
-The coeficients are loaded and the `Gaph` in `networkx` is created to such that each edge has additional properties a,b,c. (see `load_matrix_from_csv` function).
+The coefficients are loaded and the `DiGraph` in `networkx` is created to such that each edge has additional properties a,b,c. (see `load_matrix_from_csv` function).

 # Socially Optimum solution